-The calculation of the best estimate provisions, development pattern and estimated ultimates are applied on the segments used for statutory accounts reserving.
+The calculation of the BEL, development pattern and estimated ultimates are applied on the segments used for N-GAAP reserving.
 The pattern and ultimates are determined on run-off triangles using state of the art actuarial methods.
 The triangles are generated using reconciled data.